eferdosi/EKSContainerLab/module-3/README.md

 ## Overview

 In this module, we will use AWS EC2 to launch and configure our Windows Server 2019 Dev Environment.
-You can perform all followings on your local Windows desktop or laptop and skip provisioning the new EC2 instance.
+We use this environment to run tools required to build the project and push the container image to the ECR.

+_Tip:_
+_If you have a Windows laptop, you can run it form your local and you don't need to provision the EC2 instance.
+Just make sure that you have all following tools installed._

 <a id='dev-env'></a>
 ### Your Windows Development Environment